SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

 which is a special protocol defined in the Swift standard library.
 All of Swift's basic types (such as ``String``, ``Int``, ``Double``, and ``Bool``) are hashable by default.

+..
+TODO: add some text to the following effect once we have documentation for Hashable:
-You can make your own custom types conform to the ``Hashable`` protocol so that they too can be dictionary keys, as described in :doc:`Protocols`.
+   You can make your own custom types conform to the ``Hashable`` protocol so that they too can be dictionary keys, as described in <link>.

 You can define your own type constraints when creating custom generic types, and these constraints provide much of the power of generic programming.